Office of the Superintendent of Financial Institutions

-OSFI expects the Board, or an authorized committee of the board, to oversee the development of earthquake policies and procedures and to ensure that they are effectively implemented.
-At a minimum, the Board should review and discuss the policies and procedures as part of its annual review of overall catastrophe risk management.
+OSFI expects senior managementFootnote 2 to oversee the development of earthquake policies and procedures and to ensure that they are effectively implemented.
+At a minimum, senior management should review and discuss the policies and procedures as part of its periodic review of overall catastrophe risk management

 Senior management is responsible for implementing the policies and procedures throughout the organization.
 Exposure management is an ongoing process, and effective management may require internal reporting more frequently than annually.
 The exposure should be managed across the insurer, considering the accumulation of all related risks, such as insurance, reinsurance, investments and operations.

 Senior management should ensure that appropriate internal controls exist to monitor the effectiveness of, and operational compliance with, the earthquake policies and procedures on an on-going basis.
 Further, there should be controls in place to ensure the nature of exposure to earthquake risk (low frequency / high impact) is appropriately aligned with the design of management and broker/agent compensation plans.
 While all oversight functions are expected to contribute to this effort, the actuarial function can play a very important role in reviewing models used to determine exposures, the adequacy of the reinsurance programs to mitigate these exposures, and the pricing of earthquake insurance when delegated by senior management.